 How To Put Mason Jars In The Freezer

-You want to make sure that you have straight side jars (also known as quart jars).
+You want to make sure that you have straight sided mason jars or wide mouth mason jars.
 Mainly, you want to make sure that the jar does not shift shape from top to bottom.

-In case you do not know the difference between straight side jars or ones with shoulders (where there is a shift), we got you covered below.
+In case you do not know the difference between straight side jars or ones with shoulders (where there is a shift), we’ve got you covered below.

-The type of glass you use is essential.
+The type of glass you use is essential to freezing food.
 Freezing in mason jars that are not the right type of glass makes it that more likely to suffer from temperature changes and broken glass.

 A glass that is not tempered usually suffers from air bubbles(at a very miniature level) when it goes through temperature changes.

-These changes can lead to broken glass due to an explosion.
+These changes can eventually lead to broken glass.

 To freeze mason jars; let the content cool down, choose straight jars with tempered glass, and leave sufficient space on top.